2011 Singaporean general election: New candidates

 A total of 78 candidates were brand-new to this election.
-Notable candidates out of the 24 introduced from the PAP that were part of the "fourth-generation" (4G) cabinet which include the eventual fourth Prime Minister of Singapore Lawrence Wong, a future Deputy Prime Minister of Singapore Heng Swee Keat, an ex-SAF Chief and ministers Chan Chun Sing, Tan Chuan-Jin, as well as Desmond Lee and Ong Ye Kung, the sons of former MPs Lee Yock Suan and Ong Lian Ten respectively.
+Notable candidates out of the 24 introduced from the PAP that were part of the "fourth-generation" (4G) cabinet which include the eventual fourth Prime Minister of Singapore Lawrence Wong, a future Deputy Prime Minister of Singapore Heng Swee Keat, an ex-SAF Chief and ministers Chan Chun Sing, Tan Chuan-Jin, lawyer Edwin Tong, civil servants Low Yen Ling and Sim Ann, as well as Desmond Lee and Ong Ye Kung, the sons of former MPs Lee Yock Suan and Ong Lian Ten respectively.

 There were 54 debuting candidates from six opposition parties, which include Pritam Singh who made another inroad into Parliament and went on to become the WP leader in 2018, as well as Lina Loh (wife of then-Potong Pasir SMC MP Chiam See Tong), Kenneth Andrew Jeyaretnam (son of the late J. B. Jeyaretnam), Nicole Seah, Tan Jee Say, Hazel Poa (who also joined by her spouse Tony Tan Lay Thiam) and Benjamin Pwee Yek Guan.

 Retiring politicians

-20 existing PAP members from the 11th Parliament will not see re-election, among which 18 announced their retirement, ten of which being office holders, and two members, Balaji Sadasivan (Ang Mo Kio GRC) and Ong Chit Chung (Jurong GRC), died during their term in office but neither by-elections were called since their wards were part of a Group Representation Constituency; the latter however would later become a Bukit Batok Single Member Constituency on the next election in 2015.
-Eric Low, another PAP candidate that first entered politics in the 2001 election but lost twice to WP, did not seek re-election, making him the second PAP candidate to participate but did not enter parliament (the first being Pang Kim Hin).
+20 existing PAP members from the 11th Parliament retired this election, including speaker Abdullah Tarmugi, Senior Minister S Jayakumar, Lim Boon Heng, Lee Boon Yang and Yu-Foo Yee Shoon among others; two members died during their term (Ang Mo Kio GRC's Balaji Sadasivan and Jurong GRC's Ong Chit Chung) but neither by-elections were called since their wards were in the purview in Group Representation Constituency.

+Eric Low, another PAP candidate that first entered politics in the 2001 election but lost twice to WP in Hougang SMC, did not seek re-election, making him the second PAP candidate to participate but did not enter parliament (the first being Pang Kim Hin).